 Can you believe we’re half way through the year?
-It seems so long ago when we set our New Years goals and objectives, but the reality of business can get us so busy that we don’t seem to have time to work on achieving those goals.
-Plus, so much can change in six months time, and we need to keep objectives aligned with business changes.
+It seems so long ago when we set our New Years goals and objectives and there’s still a long way to go before the end of the year, when most people take the time to think about those goals.
+A year is a long time.
+The reality of business can get us so busy that we don’t seem to have time to work on achieving those goals we set at the beginning of the year and it’s easy to fall off track.
+Plus, so much can change during the course of the year, and we need to keep objectives aligned with business changes.

-We at ACTION started doing monthly, quarterly and 6-month reviews a few years ago, when I joined a great Agency Mastermind program, and they’ve become a tradition for us.
-The 6-month business review is more in depth, but I must admit, carving the time to do it isn’t easy, especially with the workload the team is managing these days.
+We at ACTION started doing monthly, quarterly and 6-month reviews a few years ago, when I joined a great Agency Mastermind program, and it’s become a tradition for us.
+The 6-month business review is more in depth, so carving the time to do it isn’t easy, especially with the workload the team is managing these days.
 But the benefits are crystal clear.
 Our team has come to expect them and they eagerly help in making them happen efficiently.

 If you want to perform such review for your company, which I highly recommend, these are 6 points we look at: